 Helps to free the brain of thoughts that disturb sleep.

 Combines deep breathing, meditation, and stretching.
 A Harvard study found that daily yoga for eight weeks improved total sleep time.

 Sleeping during the day will disturb your nighttime sleep pattern.

 Eat a healthy, well-balanced diet, free from artificial stimulants to restore nervous system functioning.
 Avoid sugary snacks around bedtime as this leads to uneven blood sugar levels which disrupt sleep.
 Tryptophan is an amino acid that promotes sleep.
-Carbohydrate snacks such wholegrain crackers or bananas before bedtime raise the levels of tryptophan and may help calm the brain.
+Carbohydrate snacks such as whole grain crackers or bananas before bedtime raises the levels of tryptophan and may help calm the brain.

 Listening to calming music helps to relax the mind before sleep.
 Ask the nurses for a CD or iPod to listen to our specially chosen relaxation music.